+1 HS is the Harmonized Item Description and Coding System an international standard maintained by the World Customs Organization.
 NOTE: Since Russia does not cultivate GE crops, it is assumed that exports of corn and soybeans in the table above are all non-GE, although these products are not certified as non-GE.
-Soybean meal that is produced in whole or in part from imported soybeans may be GE soybean meal.
+Soybean meal that is produced in whole or in part from imported soybeans that may be sourced from GE soybeans.

-Russia does not permit the importation of GE planting seeds.
-Therefore, U.S. exports of GE planting seeds to Russia are not allowed, and registration of GE lines in imports for processing into food and feed has become more and more difficult.
-This is partially due to increased regulatory scrutiny.
-With no finalized regulatory documents for biosafety or for the registration of GE feeds, feed additives and veterinary pharmaceuticals, there is a de facto suspension on new registrations of feeds and feed additives containing GE organisms or products derived from GE organisms.
-The ongoing uncertainty of the situation will continue to have a serious impact on the trade of these products, specifically in bulk crops, such as soybeans, corn, and other crops that may contain GE, as well as processed products made with GE components.
+pharmaceuticals, there is a de facto suspension on new registrations of feeds and feed additives containing GE organisms or products derived from GE organisms.
+The ongoing uncertainty of the situation will continue to have a serious impact on the trade of these products, specifically in bulk crops, such as soybeans, corn, and other crops that may be GE, as well as processed products made with GE components.